pedropark99/passgen/README.md

 k8RA2ml2vk4uX
 ```

-If you want, you can generate a "number-only" password by including the numbers (with the `-n` flag), and, excluding the upper and lower case ANSI letters of your caracter set (with the `-o` and `-u` flags):
+If you want, you can generate a "number-only" password by including numbers in the character set (with the `-n` flag), and, excluding the upper and lower case Basic-Latin letters (with the `-o` and `-u` flags):

 ```sh
 passgen -l 8 -n -o -u